taoky/Cider/README.md

 - <https://alfioemanuele.io/dev/2024/01/31/a-vision-for-passkeys-on-the-linux-desktop.html>

 If you don't have a security key, you can change `--device=all` to `--device=dri` (GPU access is still required for hardware acceleration), with tools like Flatseal.

+### Building

+#### `libcrypto.so.1` not found

+`electron-builder` requires OpenSSL 1.1 for now.

+For distros that using OpenSSL 3.x, you need to install OpenSSL 1.1 compatibility libraries.
+For example, on Arch Linux, you can install `libxcrypt-compat` package.

 ---